zyonet/coding-notes/rst/unix/ubuntu.rst

     # the compressed tar ball will be in the /tmp/ directory

 **extract**

 .. code-block:: bash

     $ tar -zxvf archive.tar.gz

-Notice that it must be a capital letter c.

-If you want to extract files to a specified directry, you can use: `$ tar -zxvf archive.tar.gz -C /tmp`
+    # If you want to extract files to a specified directry, you can use:
+    $ tar -zxvf archive.tar.gz -C /tmp
+    # Notice that it must be a capital letter c.

 Advanced
 ~~~~~~~~